pydemull/activAnalyzer/README.md

 guide](https://github.com/pydemull/activAnalyzer/blob/master/inst/guide/user_guide_en.pdf)
 for details about how the app works.

-# Usage
+## Usage

 There are three different ways to use the activAnalyzer app:

 -   [On the web via a shinyapps.io plateform](https://pydemull.shinyapps.io/activAnalyzer/) (stable
-    release).
+    version).
 For information, as indicated by
     [RStudio](https://www.shinyapps.io/), “*shinyapps.io is
     secure-by-design.
 Each Shiny application runs in its own protected environment and access is always SSL encrypted*”.
 Importantly, the